selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 We don't control most things, not even our own emotions.
 All we can decide is our words and actions.

-Life is a sum of what we say, do, decide, and feel.
-For a good life, we need guidance and principles to live by.
+Life is a sum of our feelings, thoughts, words, decisions, and actions.

+To choose the right thing to do, we need guidance and principles to live by.
 Leading to a deliberate life of consequence.

-The way is to start small, paying attention to our words, and how we spend our time.
+The way is to start small, paying attention to what we say and do, what we think and feel, and how we spend our time.

+So a good life starts with being mindful and paying attention.

-## Foundations: mindful, grateful, kind, balanced
+## Foundations: mindful, grateful, balanced

 **Mindful**, be aware, be open, view yourself from outside.
 Leads to kindness and empathy.

 **Grateful**, Appreciate all you have and you had, your body and mind, the people you loved.
 Appreciate the moment.
 Being grateful is a source of satisfaction, available anytime.

-**Kind**, be kind to yourself and others.
-Be mindful of the effects of your actions

 **Balanced**, golden mean, humble and confident, thinking and feeling, calm and active